Anissanchez1971/Anissanchez1971/README.md

 - 👋 Hi, I’m @Anissanchez1971
 - 👀 I’m interested in travel
 - 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on Eurostat
+- 💞️ I’m looking to collaborate on Ergostat
 - 📫 How to reach me?
 Send message to anissanz1971@gmail.com

 <!---